Dermatology

 Please email our Education Coordinator at dermatology.education@sickkids.ca for availability.
 Include your name, postgraduate year, current school and program, along with preferred dates.

-Please note: this program is not accredited, but offers a comprehensive learning experience in partnership with the University of Toronto
+Please note: this program is not accredited, but offers a comprehensive learning experience in partnership with the University of Toronto.

 The fellowship is offered to both Canadian and international trainees as well as dermatologists and paediatricians.
-The fellowship offers a comprehensive clinical experience by involving trainees in weekly general paediatric dermatology clinics, and subspecialty clinics such as but not limited to: Vascular Tumours, Morphea, Epidermolysis Bullosa, CALMs, Genodermatoses, as well as weekly rounds.
+The fellowship offers a comprehensive clinical experience by involving trainees in weekly general paediatric dermatology clinics, and subspecialty clinics such as but not limited to: Vascular Tumours, Morphea, Epidermolysis Bullosa, CALMs, Genodermatoses, Hidradenitis Suppurativa as well as weekly rounds.

 Fellows are also expected to be on in-hospital call, and frequency is dependent on number of fellows.
 In addition, fellows (whether dermatologists or paediatricians) are expected to undertake scholarly work as part of their training.